chhetripradeep/akka_cluster_http_management_exporter/README.md

 # Akka Cluster HTTP Management Exporter for Prometheus

-This is a simple server that scrapes Akka HTTP Management stats and exports them via HTTP for Prometheus consumption.
+This is a simple server that scrapes [Akka HTTP Management Membership Stats](http://developer.lightbend.com/docs/akka-management/current/cluster-http-management.html) and exports them via HTTP for
+Prometheus consumption.
+This is useful to detect Split Brain situations.

 ## Getting Started